The need for international action

 International Agreements in the 7th Environment Action Programme

 There is an essential international dimension to the three key objectives of the 7th Environment Action Programme of the EU (2014 – 2020): to protect, conserve and enhance the Union’s natural capital, to turn the Union into a resource-efficient, green, and competitive low-carbon economy and to safeguard the Union's citizens from environment-related pressures and risks to health and wellbeing.

 These strategic objectives can only be achieved if a series of key international environmental agreements are actively supported and properly implemented, both at Union level and worldwide.

 The Action Programme contains also a horizontal priority objective to help the Union address international environmental and climate challenges more effectively.
-It recalls that "the Union has a good track-record when it comes to membership of multilateral environmental agreements (MEAs), although a number of Member States have still not ratified key agreements.
-This compromises the Union’s credibility in related negotiations.
-Member States and the Union should ensure the ratification and approval, respectively, in a timely manner, of all MEAs to which they are signatories."
-It also calls on the Union and its Member States to proactively engage in international negotiations on new and emerging issues.
+It recalls that the Union has a good track-record when it comes to membership of multilateral environmental agreements (MEAs), and it calls on the Union and its Member States to proactively engage in international negotiations on new and emerging issues.

 The EU is a Party to many International Environmental Agreements

 The Union has already ratified many international environmental agreements, whether at global level (multilateral agreements negotiated under the auspices of the UN), at regional level (e.g. in the context of the UN Economic Commission for Europe or the Council of Europe), and sub-regional level (for instance for the management of seas or transboundary rivers).